-If the owner refuses to renew the lease without good cause, the GGHA would provide the family with a tenant-based voucher and the unit would be removed
+If the owner refuses to renew the lease without good cause, the GGHA would provide the family with a tenant-based voucher and the unit would be removed from the PBV HAP contract.

 If a family resides in a PBV unit, which is excluded from the 25% per project cap due to participation in an FSS or other supportive services program, and the family fails without good cause to complete its FSS contract of participation or supportive services requirement, such failure is grounds for lease termination by the owner.